weewx/weewx/docs_src/upgrade.md

 ### Use of systemd units for services

 This affects WeeWX installations that use `apt`, `yum`, or `zypper` (installs that use the DEB or RPM packages).
-Installations that use a `setup.py` install are not affected.
+Installations that use a `setup.py` or `pip` install are not affected.

 This only affects operating systems that use systemd.